 If you can't find what you are looking for, check out this area.

-This Better Governor webinar will focus on the challenges that many governing boards face in reverting to a more normalised form of governance in their schools and trusts this term.
-We will explore some of the challenges and advantages of governance operating remotely and focus on good practice solutions, that chairs may wish to adopt, as many of us revert to face-to-face meetings or adopt a more blended approach to how governance functions at the end of 2021, moving towards 2022
+This Better Governor webinar focused on the challenges that many governing boards face in reverting to a more normalised form of governance in their schools and trusts this term.
+We explored some of the challenges and advantages of governance operating remotely and focus on good practice solutions, that chairs may wish to adopt, as many of us revert to face-to-face meetings or adopt a more blended approach to how governance functions at the end of 2021, moving towards 2022.

 This Better Governor webinar focused on disadvantaged children and young people, and the impact that the pandemic has had on their progress.
 We explored some of the interventions that schools have put in place to support disadvantaged pupils and how governors in maintained schools and academies should secure a strategic overview of the progress that they are achieving.